 Curriculum & Assessment

-Stillness Junior School holds art and design in high regard and has a specialist art teacher who teaches all year groups in a spacious art-dedicated classroom which has large windows letting in natural light.
-Since Art, including Craft and Design, is a foundation subject in the National Curriculum and is a compulsory subject in Secondary School, we want to give our children the best possible advantage for the future.
+Stillness Junior School holds art and design in high regard and has a specialist art teacher who teaches all year groups in a spacious art-dedicated classroom, with large windows letting in natural light.
+Since Art, including Craft and Design, is a foundation subject in the National Curriculum and is a compulsory subject in Secondary School, we want to give our children the best possible advantage for their future education.

-- The appreciation and enjoyment of the arts enrich all of our lives and all work is celebrated around the school in the classroom and common area displays.
+The children’s artwork is celebrated around the school in the classroom and common area displays.
 We also work with outside artists and organisations who provide special workshops, competitions and exhibitions to engage the children through art in the wider community.

 Through the weekly art lessons and art displays around the school, the children will realise that there are many different ways of working in art, and many different styles, which are all valid and effective: including neat and exacting outcomes, but also ‘messy’ and expressive artworks.
 This inclusive approach shows that there is a place for every child to achieve and progress, regardless of their past artistic experience or whether they think that they are talented or not.
 In this way art builds self-confidence, and will give every child at Stillness an opportunity to nurture their creative voice as they grow and develop.

 At Stillness Juniors our learning goes beyond the curriculum and is supplemented in a number of different ways.
 We enrich our knowledge through workshops – some led by our wonderful parents, themed days, school trips, team sports, and afterschool clubs to name some.
 Head over to our gallery and our Instagram page where you will see a showcase of these activities.